SFGuide

 Anina is a large beer garden/tropical bar that works well for an energetic, vibrant first date.
 They have plenty of outdoor picnic tables, a steady, buzzy atmosphere, and fruity punch bowls and spritzes your date will hopefully appreciate.
 Get here early to secure a spot on their sun-drenched patio or at the long bar under the lanterns and twinkle lights before they start to get busy.

 Contrary to what you might expect from the name, The Snug is not ski lodge-themed.
 You won’t find a fire, warm blankets, or taxidermied elk inside.
 What The Snug is is a great spot in the Fillmore, and one that will work the next time you’re meeting up with someone you could potentially become romantically linked with.
 This place is big, busy, and “snug” in the sense that you can count on being elbow-to-elbow with other humans.
-So try to grab a seat in the cozy nook area (probably the “snuggest” thing here), and order from a menu of frozen drinks, cocktails, and snacks.
+So try to grab a seat in the cozy nook area (probably the “snuggest” thing here), and order from a menu of cocktails, wine, and snacks.

 The Mexican bar in the Outer Sunset is fun, casual, and more laidback than a warm, fog-less afternoon at Ocean Beach.
 It also happens to be right up the street from the sandy hangout spot and is one of our favorite places to drink, thanks to excellent tequila and mezcal cocktails, solid tacos, a cute patio, and plenty of spread out indoor space.
 Before you plan a date here, know that Sunset Cantina can get crowded and they don’t take reservations.
 So try to come during off-hours or post up at the bar, which is also never a bad idea.